How to Choose the Best Moisturizer for Your Skin: A Complete Guide

 Choosing the Right Texture for Your Skin Type

-The texture of your moisturizer matters almost as much as its ingredients.
 Not every skin type benefits from a rich, creamy formula, even at night.
 Instead of choosing products based on age, focus on your skin type and concerns.
 For example, many anti-aging creams marketed for older skin are rich and heavy.
 If your skin is combination or prone to shine, a thick cream won’t necessarily work—even if you’re 45+.

 Recommended textures by skin type: